ufidon/cd/mod2/comdes.md

 - ❸ If M < N , the sum does not produce an end carry.
   - ∵ it is equal to $2^n - (N - M)$, the 2s complement of N - M
   - take the 2s complement of the sum and place a minus sign in front to obtain the result - (N - M)
--  The subtraction operation can implemented with only a complementer and an adder using the 2s complement p58
+-  The subtraction operation can be implemented with only a complementer and an adder using the 2s complement p58
    -  S=0, the circuit is an adder
       -  performs A+B
    -  S=1, it becomes a substractor